Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to architect Ngo Viet Nam Son, a very important strategy for urban renovation and expansion is that infrastructure must always be one step ahead.

-He once said: "Urban planning needs to meet the legitimate and unique needs and interests of all classes of people, from rich to poor, from old to young, from investors and businesses to small traders, from locals to immigrants."
+He once said: "Urban planning needs to meet the needs and legitimate and unique interests of all classes of people, from rich to poor, from old to young, from investors and businesses to small traders, from locals to immigrants."
 Does urban planning in Ho Chi Minh City follow this proposal?

 For a plan to be feasible, it must be based on research on the current status of land, economy, society, etc. to meet the diverse needs of all classes of people.

-Urban planning in Ho Chi Minh City in particular and the whole country in general has not yet oriented the development trend, but is often greatly affected by short-term vision according to the term and real estate speculation, so it is often out of phase, not meeting practical needs.
+Urban planning in Ho Chi Minh City in particular and the whole country in general has not yet oriented the development trend, but is often greatly influenced by short-term vision according to the term and real estate speculation, so it is often out of phase, not meeting practical needs.

 The main reason why Ho Chi Minh City in particular and many other cities in Vietnam in general are being concretized, seriously polluted, and flooded when it rains... is it due to planning or people's awareness?